top of page

 her clothes before falling into her bed of linen and furs.
 Without waking, Aisling slid an arm around her and

-Morrigan woke alone to screams, her heart thundering in her chest as the sounds of slaughter.
+Morrigan woke alone to screams, her heart thundering in her chest at the sounds of slaughter.
 She hastily

 put on her clothes, not bothering with the shoes as she charged out of her tent to see the camp ablaze.
 No

 who would have known.
-She skidded to a halt once the long feast table came into view, her soldiers pilled
+She skidded to a halt once the long feast table came into view, her soldiers piled

 upon it.
 They had been setting up for her…